prof-rossetti/products-api-flask/README.md

 An example REST API, built in Python with the Flask framework, and deployed to a Heroku server.

-Deployment Environments:
+Different branches of this repository contain different versions of this application, and exist to illustrate differences in datastores.

-branch | production_url | description
+branch | heroku app | description
 --- | --- | ---
 [`master`](https://github.com/prof-rossetti/products-api-flask) | https://groceries-api-limited.herokuapp.com/ | A read-only version, using an in-memory datastore.
 Only supports the "List" and "Show" operations.
 [`csv`](https://github.com/prof-rossetti/products-api-flask/tree/csv) | https://groceries-api-csv.herokuapp.com/ | A fully-functional version, using a CSV file datastore.
 Supports all operations.

 ## API Documentation